Your Goal: Aware of whole breath, free from directed thinking & doubt.

 In dealing with the wandering of your mind, sometimes you will find that your mind wanders to thoughts, memories, or fantasies that are very sticky in nature.
 This means that your mind has difficulty letting them go.
 These are opportunities for deeper insight.
 Sticky thoughts, memories and fantasises weaken by observing responses within your body, such as tensing or emotions, until you can experience the underlying pleasantness or unpleasantness.

-Applying the GOSS Formula by softening and relaxing the effort held within your mind and body toward these distractions while finding pleasure in letting them go re-grounds awareness within your body and rewards your mind for letting them go.
+Applying the GOSS Formula by softening and relaxing the effort held within your mind and body toward these distractions while finding enjoyment in letting them go re-grounds awareness within your body and rewards your mind for letting them go.

 Support Article: 12 Meditative Hindrances.